PythonCharmers/CoursePreparation/what_to_expect.md

 # What to Expect

-This section describes what to expect in your upcoming training course with Python Charmers.
+This section describes what to expect in your upcoming training course with <a href="https://pythoncharmers.com">Python Charmers</a>.

 ## Timing